Asymptotic Behavior of a Buoyant Jet Regime inside a Carbon-dioxide Ejector: Similarity Analysis of the Flow Field in Regime 3

 Applying the transformations \eqref{equ:similarity_variables} to the mass and momentum conservation equations \eqref{equ:mass_2} and \eqref{equ:momentum_2} and using Eqs.~\eqref{equ:centerline_velocity}, we obtain

 Here, $\text{Re}_{c} = DX^{n+1}/\nu$ represents the transformed centerline Reynolds number, and recall that $f = f(\eta)$, $g = g(\eta)$, $h = h(\eta)$, and $k = k(\eta)$.

-It is clear from Eqs.~\eqref{equ:similarity_mass} and \eqref{equ:similarity_transformation} that the similarity transformation of the conservation equations presents incomplete similarity because $\bar{\rho}_{m}$, which is defined in terms of $\tanh(X,r)$ and cannot be expressed as a sole function of $\eta$, remains in the equations.
-However, at $X/d\geq 7$, $\nabla\bar{\rho}_{m}\rightarrow \vec{0}$ can be transformed into a completely self-similar flow field.
+It is clear from Eqs.~\eqref{equ:similarity_mass} and \eqref{equ:similarity_transformation} that the similarity transformation of the conservation equations presents incomplete similarity because $\bar{\rho}_{m}$, which is defined in terms of $\tanh(X,r)$ cannot be expressed as a sole function of $\eta$, remains in the equations.
+However, at $X/d\geq 7$, $\nabla\bar{\rho}_{m}\rightarrow \vec{0}$ can be transformed into a completely self-similar flow field only when (i) $n = -1$ (to eliminate the dependence of $\text{Re}_c$ on $X$) or (ii) $n = 1$ while simultaneously assuming that $\text{Re}_{c}\rightarrow\infty$.

-Nevertheless, we can represent the analytical fit for density, i.e., Eq.~\eqref{equ:sample_fit}, in terms of a new dimensionless similarity variable (namely, $\varepsilon = X/d$) along with transformed coordinate $\eta = r/X$, specifically:
+Either way, we can represent the analytical fit for density, i.e., Eq.~\eqref{equ:sample_fit}, in terms of a new dimensionless similarity variable (namely, $\varepsilon = X/d$) along with transformed coordinate $\eta = r/X$, specifically:

 where $a,b,c,d$ are now solely functions of $X/d = \varepsilon$.
 The density gradient in the transformed momentum equation \eqref{equ:similarity_transformation} is then

 Equation~\eqref{equ:density_gradient_transformed} is a rather complicated expression featuring two variables, which still cannot render Eqs.~\eqref{equ:similarity_mass} and \eqref{equ:similarity_transformation} completely self-similar.
 However, having introduced $\varepsilon$, we can now consider an asymptotic expansion approach with $\varepsilon = X/d\ll1$ as the perturbation parameter, yielding a sequence of locally self-similar problems out of Eqs.~\eqref{equ:similarity_mass} and \eqref{equ:similarity_transformation}.